micktwomey/elm-0.17-dublin-elm-may-2016/elm-0.17-presentation.md

 ---

 # What is Elm?

+---

-## (Really Short Introduction)
+## Really Short Introduction

-^ Elm is a functional language that compiles to JavaScript.
+Elm is a functional language that compiles to JavaScript.

+Noted for helpful compiler errors.

+ML style language.

+---

+# Example

+## (Pardon the formatting)

 ---